Sally Hoyt Spofford

+Biography

 Born Sarah Elizabeth Foresman in Williamsport, Pennsylvania, she received a BA degree from Wilson College in 1935 and her MS degree from the University of Pennsylvania in 1936.

 In 1948, she received her PhD in ornithology from Cornell University, where she met and married fellow ornithologist John Southgate Hoyt.
 Her husband died in 1951, and, from 1955 to 1969, Hoyt worked in various administrative positions at the Cornell Lab of Ornithology, being called the de facto manager.
-In 1964 she married ornithologist Walter R. Spofford, a specialist on raptors.
+In 1964, she married ornithologist Walter R. Spofford, a specialist on raptors.
 Sally and Walter made several research trips, including Africa and Alaska, and after retiring from Cornell the two moved to Portal, Arizona, where their ranch became a popular wildlife watching area, featured in several bird-watching guides and attracting up to 6,000 visitors annually.
 She had no children by either marriage.

 Walter died in 1995, and Sally died in Tucson in 2002, aged 88.
 The two are buried in a small cemetery near Paradise, Arizona.